mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-project/java.md

 ![Create project](/screenshots/tutorials/client-sdk/android-shared/create-project-empty-activity.png)

-Enter `app-to-phone-java` as project name, point location to previously created `app-to-phone-java/app-to-phone` folder,  select as `Java` language and press `Finish` button.
+Enter `app-to-phone` as project name, point location to previously created `app-to-phone-java/app-to-phone` folder,  select as `Java` language and press `Finish` button.

 You now have a brand new Android Project.